Lance Creek, undated.

 The banner across the street in the background says, "Welcome Denver."

-Trucks bearing Oil Drilling Rigging approaching Lusk, approx.
+Trucks bearing Oil Drilling Rigging passing through Lusk, approx.

 Nevertheless, a reminder of the oil boom remains in Lusk.
 Lusk is the home of the